A Permutation-Equivariant Neural Network Architecture For Auction Design: Permutation-equivariant neural network architecture

 As the problem's dimensions increase, this lack of permutation-invariance becomes more dramatic. \autoref{fig:PE_FF}~(c) shows $h_R$ for the optimal auction mechanism learned for setting (II) when trained with $5\cdot 10^5$ samples.
 Contrary to (I), almost no entry of $h_R$ is located around zero, they are concentrated around between $0.1$ and $0.4$ i.e.\ between 3.8\% and 15\% of the estimated optimal revenue.

 \paragraph{Exploitability.} Finally, to highlight how important equivariant solutions are, we analyze the worst-revenue loss that the auctioneer can incur when the bidders act adversarially.
 Indeed, since different permutations can result in different revenues for the auction, cooperative bidders could pick among the $n!$ possible permutations of their labels the one that minimized the revenue of the mechanism and present themselves in that order.
 Instead of getting a revenue of $R_{opt} = \mathbb{E}_{V\sim D}\left[\sum_{i=1}^n p_i(V)\right]$, the auctioneer would get a revenue of $R_{adv} = \mathbb{E}_{V\sim D}\left[\min_{\Pi_n}\{\sum_{i=1}^n p_i(\Pi_n V)\}\right]$.
 The percentage of revenue loss is given by $ l = 100 \times \frac{R_{opt}-R_{adv}}{R_{opt}}$.
 We compute $l$ in in the following family of settings: \begin{itemize} \item[--] (III$_n$) $n$ additive bidders and ten item where the item values are drawn from $\mathcal{U}[0,1].$ \end{itemize} In \autoref{fig:PE_FF}~(d) we plot $l(n)$ the loss in revenue as a function of $n$.
-As the number of bidders increases, the loss becomes more substantial getting over the 8\% with only 6 bidders.
-Permutation-sensitivity and exploitability of fully connected architectures highlight the importance of aiming for symmetric auctions.
-To this end, we design a permutation-equivariant architecture.
+As the number of bidders increases, the loss becomes more substantial getting over the 8\% with only 6 bidders. \\

+While it is unlikely that all the bidders will collide and exploit the bidding mechanism in real life, these investigations of permutation sensitivity and exploitability give us a sense of how far the solutions found by RegretNet are from being bidder-symmetric.
+The underlying real problem with non bidder-symmetric solution has to do with fairness.
+RegretNet finds mechanisms that do not treat all bidders equally.
+Their row number in the bid matrix matters, two bidders with the same bids will not get the same treatment.
+If the mechanism is equivariant however, all bidders will be treated equally by design, there are no biases or special treatments.
+Aiming for symmetric auctions is important and to this end, we design a permutation-equivariant architecture.